perosofic420/proxy_bot/README.md

 ## Notes

 TNM-Bot is tailored for small to mid-sized servers (approximately 0-500 online members) and is optimized for use in a single server.
 It's designed for private, custom bots within a single server environment.
 Please note that this bot utilizes version 12.5.3 of `discord.js`, which is deprecated but chosen for its simplicity in not requiring intents.
 This version continues to function effectively, though it is an older package.
 The bot's current scale uses JSON files for data storage; larger-scale implementations may require a database and codebase modifications.
+Now, for whatever reason, if you need to secure `config.json` or any other file that holds case sensitive information then that's on you bro.
+God forbid your bot's token gets leaked, that's a shit show and a half; just reset the bot's token in the Discord Developer thing if shit hits the fan.
 Enjoy using the bot, and have fun!

 ## Features

 - **Ping Command**: Checks the bot's response time.
 - **Level Command**: Displays a user's current level and points.
-- **Leaderboard Command**: Shows the top users by level and points.
+- **Leaderboard Command**: Showcases the top users by level and points.
-- **YouTube Command**: Fetches and displays information about a specific YouTube channel.
+- **YouTube Command**: Retrieves and displays information about a specific YouTube channel.
-- **Help Command**: Lists all available commands.
+- **Help Command**: Provides a list of all available commands.
+- **Kick Command**: Removes a user from the server.
+- **Unkick Command**: Sends an invite back to a kicked user.
+- **Ban Command**: Prohibits a user from rejoining the server.
+- **Unban Command**: Allows a previously banned user to rejoin the server.
+- **Mute Command**: Temporarily or indefinitely mutes a user.
+- **Unmute Command**: Removes the mute from a user.
+- **Purge Command**: Deletes a specified number of messages or messages from a specific user.
+- **Welcome Messages**: Sends a greeting to members who join the server.
+- **Goodbye Messages**: Sends a farewell message when members leave the server.

 ## Installation